I have been asked to advise as to whether it would be constitutional to provide:

 Opinion Number.
 1740

-INCOME TAX INCOME TAX: PROPOSAL TO ALLOW CONCESSIONAL DEDUCTION TO RESIDENTS OF CERTAIN AREAS: DISCRIMINATION BASED ON GEOGRAPHICAL, ECONOMIC AND SOCIAL DISABILITIES: WHETHER PROHIBITED AS DISCRIMINATION OR PREFERENCE
+INCOME TAX: PROPOSAL TO ALLOW CONCESSIONAL DEDUCTION TO RESIDENTS OF CERTAIN AREAS: DISCRIMINATION BASED ON GEOGRAPHICAL, ECONOMIC AND SOCIAL DISABILITIES: WHETHER PROHIBITED AS DISCRIMINATION OR PREFERENCE

 CONSTITUTION ss 51(ii), 99: INCOME TAX ASSESSMENT ACT 1936